cstasney/README-Generator/README.md

 ## Description

 🪧 This is a node.js app that accepts user input to write a README.md file.
 The new README.md overwrites the existing README.md in the dist directory.
+The index.js contains the prompts, init function, and the functions to write the README.me file.
+The generateREADME.js file contains script to populate the README.md.

 ⬇️ Below is a gif to demonstrate functionality. ⬇️